faithdanielszn/fowsniff-tryhackme-challemge/README.md

 External profiles (Twitter, LinkedIn, GitHub) can reveal development habits, common password patterns, or private links accidentally posted.

-## How I Documented It

-- Took a screenshot of the web page showing the Twitter handle.
-- Saved the URL and the exact handle text in my notes (`/notes` folder).
-- Added the handle to my list of usernames to test against discovered services.

-## Follow-up Actions

-- Check the Twitter profile for publicly visible email, bios, or links to other accounts.
-- Use the username as a potential login when attempting service authentication (carefully and ethically, within the lab).
-- Correlate any names/emails found with files or banners downloaded from services (FTP, POP3) to look for credential reuse.

 **Note:** All actions were performed on the TryHackMe lab machine and resources.
 Do not probe or enumerate real people’s accounts or services without explicit authorization.